livekit/node-sdks/packages/livekit-rtc/README.md

 ### RPC

-LiveKit now supports RPC, allowing participants to call methods on other participants in the room.
+Use RPC to allow one participant to call custom-defined methods on other participants in the room.
 This feature is especially useful in combination with [Agents](https://docs.livekit.io/agents).

 #### Registering an RPC method